-On September 15, 2016, the Information and Privacy Commissioner of Ontario (the "IPC") released long awaited guidance on communicating personal health information ("PHI") by email.
+On Sept.
+15, 2016, the Information and Privacy Commissioner of Ontario (the IPC) released long awaited guidance on communicating personal health information (PHI) by email.

-The Fact Sheet, which can be found here, sets out a number of requirements that the IPC will expect health information custodians ("custodians") to meet if they decide to use email to communicate PHI.
+The fact sheet sets out a number of requirements the IPC expects health information custodians (custodians) to meet if they decide to use email to communicate PHI.
 These include: